stevens68/twixtbot-ui/README.md

 ### Evaluation

 Before each move, the bot evaluates the board.
 The value head of the network returns a value in range [-1.0..1.0] that indicates the probability for a win of player1 and player2, resp.
 The control bar displays the current and past evaluations.<br>
 The policy head returns a value in range [0..1] for each legal move.
 A bar chart on the right shows the top three moves.
 Switch on the *Heatmap* checkbox below the bar chart to visualize all p-values > 0.
 The bigger and greener the spots, the better the p-value.
-There color coding is:
+The color coding is:
 + light green: close to 100% of best p
 + light blue: close to 50% of best p
 + dark blue: close to 0% of best p<br>